survival guide

 • Earplugs.
 You will be grateful if you sleep in a shared room.

 • Pocket knife.
-For eh everything.
+For everything anyway.

 • Cash.
 There is no ATM on site.